-The son of Marmadoc Brandybuck, who inherited the title Master of Buckland from his father.
-Early in his time as Master, the Fell Winter descended, and White Wolves invaded the Hobbit-lands.
-He was renowned for his love of good food (hence, no doubt, his nickname 'Broadbelt'), and his generous hospitality.
-It was during one of his famous feasts that Frodo's parents Drogo and Primula were lost in a boating accident.
+We have few details of Gorbadoc's life, but early in his time as Master, the Fell Winter descended on the Shire, and White Wolves invaded the Hobbit-lands.
+Gorbadoc was renowned for his love of good food (hence, no doubt, his nickname 'Broadbelt'), and his generous hospitality.
+It was during one of his famous feasts that Frodo's parents - Gorbadoc's own daughter Primula and her husband Drogo Baggins - were lost in a boating accident.

 Notes